Ship ADR | Transport Dangerous goods | Packing & Labeling | DHL | Send Pallet

 For instance, the transportation of dangerous goods by sea is governed and regulated by the International Maritime Organization (IMO) under the International Marimite Dangerous Goods Code (also known as the ”IDMG Code”) intended for protecting the ship’s crew, prevent marine pollution and ensure safe transportation of dangerous goods by sea.

-Similarly, the International Civil Aviation Organization has its own regulation for air transport of hazardous materials that have been developed to accommodate special aspects of air transport.
+Similarly, the International Civil Aviation Organization has its own regulation for air shipment of hazardous materials that have been developed to accommodate special aspects of moving goods by air.
 Same applies for rail transport, with the Intergovernmental Organization for International Carriage by Rail that has developed its own regulatory system concerning the International Carriage of Dangerous Goods by Rail (also known as ”RID”).

 Different nations have also constructed their own regulations to align with the UN Model and adhere to specific requirements.
 The restrictions and regulations by country or even state can also vary greatly.